 Please share this website with your undergraduate students both on your syllabus and on your course Blackboard site.
 Also, please encourage students to take advantage of these valuable opportunities to enhance their education.
 Note that the site is still being built but will be available (at least in skeletal form) by the start of classes in Spring 2013.

 Important Information for All Students

-AU provides numerous services to help students to be successful in their coursework: the Academic Support Center, the Counseling Center, Disability Support Services, the Writing Center and Writing Lab, and the Center for Diversity and Inclusion.
+AU provides numerous services to help students to be successful in their coursework: the Academic Support and Access Center, the Counseling Center, the Writing Center and the Writing Lab, and the Center for Diversity and Inclusion.
 You can include this information as part of your syllabus and/or as additional course information posted on your course site within Blackboard.
 Click on the name of each support service for more information.